marcusjobb/CM_Obsidian/README.md

 # CM_Obsidian
-Obsidian used on Campus Mölndal
+Obsidian used for creating study material for Campus Mölndal this is the whole collection of stuff

+check the subfolders to see the different courses